Aligned-Design/aligned_postd_1125/docs/TEST_REPORT.md

-# Design System Test & Verification Report
+# POSTD Design System Test & Verification Report

+> **Status:** ✅ Completed – This test report has been completed.
+All design system tests passed.
+> **Last Updated:** 2025-01-20

-Comprehensive test and verification report for the Aligned-20AI design system integration.
+Comprehensive test and verification report for the POSTD design system integration.

 **Date:** November 11, 2025
 **Status:** ✅ All Tests Passing